tjhickey724/pythonintro/notes/string_operations.md

 abcdefg
 ```

+# Once we learn about loops and conditionals ...
+Skip for now...

 ## String Accumulation Loops
 We can transform one string into another using a string accumulation loop.
 For example, the remove all of the vowels from a string we can use the following loop.